π App

 NewCtxFuncβ

-NewCtxFunc allows to customize the ctx struct as we want.
+allows you to customize the ctx

 func (app *App) NewCtxFunc(function func(app *App) CustomCtx)